-- 2 cups whole wheat elbow macaroni
+- 8 ounces whole wheat elbow macaroni (about 2 cups dry)

-- 2 ounces reduced fat cream cheese
+- 2 ounces full-fat cream cheese

 - 1 cup shredded sharp cheddar cheese (we recommend shredding your own)

-- fresh parsley for garnish (optional)
+- fresh parsley for garnish, optional

 - Reduce heat to low; add cream cheese and cheddar cheese.
 Stir until cheese is melted.